It is important to ‘Guard Our Energy.’

 I mean: Really?

-The conclusion to that is: You put up boundaries and then you get diagnosed, because that must be the reason for the: No.
+The conclusion to that is: You put up boundaries and then you get diagnosed, because there must be something wrong with you and that must be the reason for the: No.

 No, the reason for the No is: Guarding your energy, taking care of yourself, administering your time.